Alvkuzin/IBSEn/README.md

 ```

 **Note on Naima.** If you have both Naima and numpy installed and they are not in conflict, you are good to go.

-For me though it was a problem that Naima, and if I understand correctly, requires Numpy v. < 2.
+For me though there was a problem that Naima, if I understand correctly, requires Numpy v. < 2.
 But I had Numpy of the version 2...!
 So you can either downgrade Numpy to <2:
 ```bash
 pip install "numpy<2.0"
 ```